 - 1. Applicant must submit a completed CU Graduate Application form. - Applicant must submit a completed Carver School MSW Graduate Program Application form.
-(Appendix 28) - 3.
-Applicant must have completed a Baccalaureate degree from a college or university accredited by a recognized regional accrediting association, with a minimum of 15 credit hours of liberal arts education confirming a minimum overall grade point average (GPA) of 3.0 on a 4.0 scale. - 4.
+(Appendix 28) - Applicant must have completed a Baccalaureate degree from a college or university accredited by a recognized regional accrediting association, with a minimum of 15 credit hours of liberal arts education confirming a minimum overall grade point average (GPA) of 3.0 on a 4.0 scale. - 4.
 Applicant who does not have a minimum GPA of 3.0, can write a brief statement explaining 1) What prevented achievement of a 3.0 GPA, 2) What steps will be taken to ensure success in the MSW program. - 5.
 Applicant must submit official transcripts from all colleges/universities attended (undergraduate and graduate). - 6.
-Applicant seeking advanced standing must have completed a Baccalaureate Social Work
+Applicant seeking advanced standing must have completed a Baccalaureate Social Work Degree from a CSWE-accredited program, or a program recognized through its International Social Work Degree Recognition and Evaluation Services, or covered under a memorandum of understanding with international social work accreditors; and have a GPA of at least 3.0 on a 4.0 scale. - An advanced standing applicant not meeting the GPA requirement may submit proof of BSW licensure, including passing an ASWB bachelor level exam, for additional consideration. - Admission decisions are made considering a range of factors including academic achievements, personal experiences, and challenges faced within specific sociocultural 50 Revised as of 08/01/2025 contexts.

-Degree from a CSWE-accredited program and have a GPA of at least 3.0 on a 4.0 scale. - a.
-An advanced standing applicant not meeting the GPA requirement may submit proof of BSW licensure, including passing an ASWB bachelor level exam, for additional consideration. - 7.
-Applicant must submit three professional recommendations using the standardized Social Work Program Recommendation form in the MSW Program Application packet.
+- 8. Applicant must submit three professional recommendations using the standardized Social Work Program Recommendation form in the MSW Program Application packet.
 These letters of recommendation cannot be from current or previous family members and must be from someone the applicant has known for a year or longer.
-References need to speak to the applicant's professionalism, work ethic, and academic capabilities. - 8.
+References need to speak to the applicant's professionalism, work ethic, and academic capabilities. - 9.
 Applicant must submit a signed statement of understanding and affirming their support for the contents of the Social Work Professional and Technical Standards (Appendix 29).